 “In America, we don’t have police that would go out and arrest 20 political enemies and no one knows what happens to them,” said Caldwell.
 It’s important to keep the public aware of any criminal activity that surrounds them.

-Both critics and advocates of the mugshot industry are vocal about their position on the matter.
+Advocates and critics like scam.com of the mugshot industry are vocal about their position on the matter.
 But no matter what your feelings are, statistics prove that they are beneficial to the public.
 Like many industries, online mugshot databases could use some upgrades.
 But their purpose serves for more than just entertainment.

 These databases and websites serve as an outlet to keep communities well-informed and prepared.